codeconscious/ccvtac/README.md

 I added the `sleepSecondsBetweenDownloads` and `sleepSecondsBetweenBatches` settings to help reduce concentrated loads on YouTube servers.
 Please use reasonable values to avoid slamming them with enormous, long-running downloads.

-Here's a mostly-empty version you can copy and paste:
+Here's a mostly-empty setting files you can copy and paste to get started:

 ```json
 {